0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Class Notes/Week 14.md

  **Tokenism:**
  - Queer theorists are often critical of "sanitized" representation—where a queer character is included only if they are "palatable" to a straight audience (e.g., the "gay best friend" who has no romantic life of his own).
- - jRepresentation is seen as a site of power that shapes how we perceive gender, sexuality, race, and identity.
+ - Representation is seen as a site of power that shapes how we perceive gender, sexuality, race, and identity.